fdb/slarg-website/people/việt-vũ.md

 researcher_flag: true
 layout: people.liquid
 bio: >-
-  Việt Vũ (Phạm Quang Trung) is a researcher in the Arts and a filmmaker.
+  Việt Vũ (Phạm Quang Trung) is a filmmaker and researcher in the Arts.

   He has completed a series of films and audio-visual projects across Vietnam, Portugal, Hungary, and Belgium.
 Working in experimental cinema, docufiction, and alternative narratives, his films uncover forgotten stories within shifting socio-political contexts, foregrounding queer themes and underrepresented communities.
 His practice often embraces first-person intimacy, fragments, found footage, and disrupted forms of representation.
 His works have been presented at major European and Asian film festivals, including Locarno, Rotterdam, and Tampere.